 While we stick with oregano extract in general, we have also found that a supplement called Oregano Spirits works well when we need to pull out the big guns.

 Cod liver oil- while some children with tic disorders don’t do well with cod liver oil, we have found it to be one of the most effective supplements for stopping tics.
 Between the brain-fueling omega fats and the immune-boosting vitamins A and D, I think cod liver oil is one of the most important supplements for any of us to take.
 (Read more about how and why to choose a good cod liver oil here.)

 There are only a couple brands of cod liver oil I trust and have had good results with.
 My favorite, most high quality is Rosita’s Extra Virgin Cod Liver oil, a small batch, artisan cod liver oil that is the purest available.
 Read more about it and buy it here.

-My son has also benefited from Nordic Natural cod liver oil, which I sometimes pick up at the grocery store between bottles of Rositas.
+Nordic Natural cod liver oil also has benefits, which I sometimes pick up at the grocery store between bottles of Rositas.
 You can check that one out here.